vinivia/mongo-kafka/README.md

 # MongoDB Kafka Connector

-The official MongoDB Kafka Connector.
+The unofficial MongoDB Kafka Connector.

+A fork that remove all prefixes ending with `_` from database names.

+E.g. if the MongoDB database has the name `123_test` it will be passed into the processor as `test`.

 ## Documentation